-The treatment methods for the Waste generated during construction phase will depend on whether they are degradable, non-degradable, hazardous, or non-hazardous.
-Depending on the nature of the Waste, the Waste will either be re-used, re-cycles, buried, or burnt.
+The treatment methods for the wastes generated during construction phase will depend on whether they are degradable, non-degradable, hazardous, or non-hazardous.
+Depending on the nature of the wastes, the wastes will either be re-used, re-cycles, buried, or burnt.

-2.4.5.5 Lifespan of the project
+Lifespan of the project

-The project lifecycle is the series of phases that a project goes through as it progresses.
-It includes initiation, planning, execution, and closure; thus, this project will take 12 months; however, the project life will be 50 years, followed by maintenance, based on the construction schedule and material life span of steel bricks throughout the project's operations
+The Project Lifecycle is the sequence of phases through which a project progresses.
+It includes initiation, planning, execution, and closure therefore this project will take 12 months nevertheless with reference to construction schedule and material life span such as steel bricks the project life time will be 50 years followed by maintenance during project operation.